 - Maximization of consumer choice.
 Once an applicant has qualified by meeting baseline stability, technical and financial criteria, positive consideration should be given to ICANN's mission to improve consumer choice and competition. - Pricing.
 Price is here defined as the registry price (currently \$6.00).
 Once an applicant has qualified by meeting the absolute criteria, preference should be given to proposals offering lower pricing of the domain name. - Innovation and value.
 It is possible that applications will offer innovation or new services and hence effect the value proposition.
 An assessment based on price should be balanced with the value proposition offered.
-Any proposed innovation or new services should be described together with an assessment of the value of them by the effected stakeholders (typically registrants or registrars).
+Any proposed innovation or new services: - should be described. - together with an assessment of the value of them to the effected stakeholders (typically registrants or registrars), - and applicants must identify their capability to offer such services based on their prior experience in this area.